 For hikes near the Japanese capital, see my hiking in Tokyo page

 Have you done the Kurama to Kibune hike, or do you have any questions?
-Leave a comment below!
+Leave a comment below and I’ll get back to you.

 Make sure you have a good insurance policy; World Nomads offer flexible travel insurance you can buy even if already overseas – most travel insurance companies won’t cover you if you’ve already left your country, and this can be a crucial point as I once found out the hard way in Thailand